The rehab options for alcohol dependency and drug abuse are just as unique and varied as those who need to access them.

 - Does the person require detoxification?

-- How many days will the need for drugs or alcohol?
+- How many days do you need for drugs or alcohol detox?

 The detox process can be 1-3 days, but it can also last as long as 7-10 days, and sometimes longer.

-If an individual needs a detox that last 7-10 days then a 14-day drug and alcohol programme is not recommended to be your first and best choice.
+If someone needs a detox that lasts 7-10 days, then a 14-day drug and alcohol programme is not recommended to be your first and best choice.
 This is because it’s just simply not enough time to treat addiction.

-This is because clinical and medical staff will be unable to diagnose underlying mental health problems like trauma, depression and anxiety, which could be the contributor to the patient’s addiction.
+This is because clinical and medical staff will be unable to diagnose underlying mental health problems like trauma, depression and anxiety, which could be a contributor to the patient’s addiction.

 What our addiction therapists recommend

-What we know here at Castle Craig as experienced medical professionals and addiction pioneers, is that the minimum length of any residential programme should be 35 days.
+Here at Castle Craig, our experienced medical professionals and addiction pioneers know that the minimum length of any residential programme should be 35 days.

-It would take a miracle to teach coping mechanisms and relieve patients from feelings of toxic shame in as little as 2 weeks.
-And miracles do happen, but our success rates would not be as strong if we encouraged patients to only stay for 2 weeks.
+It would take a miracle to teach coping mechanisms and relieve patients from feelings of shame and anxiety or address childhood trauma in as little as two weeks.
+While miracles do happen we believe it would be unethical to promise people we can help them in such a short space of time.